drdaemos/xc5-docs/en/basics/making_one_module_depend_on_another_one_--_creating_a_menu_in_the_customer_area.md

         }

     }
-    {% endraw %}{% endhighlight %}
+    ```{% endraw %}

     _Note: The viewer class name can be whatever you want – it does not have to be TopAfterSimpleCMS, but its name has to be the same as the .php filename it is declared_ _in._
     Asyou can see, its implementation is similar, we are overriding the method `defineItems()` that calls the method `getMyItems()` which was declared in our first viewer class.
 However, there is the directive

-    {% highlight php %}{% raw %}
+    {% raw %}```php
     /**
      * @LC_Dependencies ("CDev\SimpleCMS")
      */
-    {% endraw %}{% endhighlight %}
+    ```{% endraw %}

     which tells X-Cart that this class (TopAfterSimpleCMS) must decorate the `\XLite\View\Menu\Customer\Top` one only after all the viewer classes of the SimpleCMS module.
 On the other hand, if there is no SimpleCMS module enabled in the system, then this decoration will never happen, but our first class will still apply the needed change.
     The directive `@LC_Dependencies ()` has to be put into PHP comments according to [DocBlock standard](http://www.phpdoc.org/docs/latest/getting-started/your-first-set-of-documentation.html#what-does-a-docblock-look-like); in other words, it must start with the `/**` construction, end with the `*/` construction, and every line between those must start with the `*` symbol.
 If the `@LC_Dependencies` directive is put in any other format, X-Cart will not be able to fetch and use it.

 6. Re-deploy the store and check the results.
 You should see only the **Google menu** item in the storefront, no matter if the module SimpleCMS is enabled or not.